mariloutb/Bulk-Operations/docs2/pages/documentations/options-execute-event.md

 ```

 ## BulkOperationExecuted
-Allow you to change configuration after the bulk operation is executed.
+Allows you to change configuration after the bulk operation is executed.

 ### Example
 ```csharp